puppetlabs/puppet-strings/README.md

 Rake Tasks
 -----

-This module is also available as a Gem and makes two rake tasks (`strings:generate` and `strings:serve`) available in `puppet-strings/rake_tasks`.
+This module is also available as a Gem and makes three rake tasks (`strings:generate`, `strings:serve`, and `strings:gh_pages`) available in `puppet-strings/rake_tasks`.
 To add this to your module's CI workflow, be sure to add this module to your `Gemfile`:

 In addition to generating the usual 'doc' directory of HTML documentation, the `strings:generate` rake task will also drop a strings.json file containing a JSON representation of the module into the directory the rake task was run from.